ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 Terraform and within the Terraform scripts that reference the region.

 > [!CAUTION]
-> If you decide to change the default region where the Sample Application will be hosted on, make sure that any
+> If you decide to change the default region where the Sample Application will be hosted, make sure that any
 > reference to the AWS region of interest is updated in the Terraform code.
 Failure to update the Region within
 > the Terraform scripts may result in a failed deployment!